 - Evidence of sufficient income

-- Health insurance covering Germany
+- Health insurance in Germany

 - Confirmation from the German host company